 In this era, most women remained at home, taking care of family.
 But Carrie L. Wieneke was a go-getter like her dad, becoming a very successful business person in downtown Iowa City.

-In 1914, The St. James Hotel was purchased by the University and became the Student Union, housing male students on the upper floors.
-For the Wieneke family, business continued to flourish.
-Click here for more information about The St. James Hotel.
+In 1914, The St. James Hotel (below) was purchased by the University and became the SUI Student Union, housing male students on the upper floors.
+For the Wieneke family, business continued to flourish!

 But on Good Friday, April 21, 1916 – disaster struck.
 An early morning fire broke out and before it was all over the entire building was lost.
 Fortunately, with most of the SUI students on spring break, no one was seriously injured or killed.
 According to Iowa City historian, Irving Weber, Fred Kent, who became university photographer and took many of the photos we share on this site, lived in the St. James but was at home for Easter when the fire occurred.